docsforadobe/premiere-plugin-guide/docs/intro/plugin-installation.md

 `/Library/Application Support/Adobe/Common/Plugins/ControlSurface/`

 Previously, starting in CC 2015, Premiere Pro provided installer hints for Mac.
-You’ll find `com.Adobe.Premiere Pro.paths.plist` at `/Library/Preferences`, which contains hints for your Mac installer to know where to install plugins, and is similar to the registry entries we have been providing on Win.
+You'll find `com.Adobe.Premiere Pro.paths.plist` at `/Library/Preferences`, which contains hints for your Mac installer to know where to install plugins, and is similar to the registry entries we have been providing on Win.

 The **common plugin location** was at: